compono/idibu-v3-api/stuff/iFrame integration/Loading the iFrame.md

 To keep it very quick and easy to create your integration with idibu, you are going to send ALL the information required to deal with vacancy and user synchronisation in the iFrame URL.

+## IMPORTANT - Please use POST METHOD and not GET

+While we do support the GET method, we STRONGLY recommend and request you do not use it unless it is absolutely necessary.
+Please use the POST method.

+If you are using the GET method, you are limited to a maximum of 2,048 characters, minus the number of characters in the actual path.
+Thats means Job Descriptions get cutoff, integrations fail and we have unhappy customers.
+So, again - unless you have a very compelling reason to use GET and are willing to ensure your data remains within URL length limitations, please use POST :)

+To keep it very quick and easy to create your integration with idibu, you are going to send ALL the information required to deal with vacancy and user synchronisation in the iFrame URL.

 ### Vacancy and user syncronisation rules

 1. Vacancy - you will pass a variable called “vacancy” which is a unique identifier.
 Typically this can be the vacancy reference but IT MUST be something that your system users cannot change or manipulate, and it must be unique across all your vacancies.